kodaxx/dashpayPOS/README.md

 * Major code clean-up/refactoring
 * Link to block explorer for manual verification
 * Manual price refresh
-* Finish implementing current features
-* Change from localStorage to localForage
-* TEST and better error handling
-	- Empty price alert
 * All Cordova/PhoneGap builds
 * Electron Builds
-* Get an on-screen notification when the requested amount is received at your address
 * Transactions and the exchange rate at the time of sale are recorded and can be viewed later

 # TO-DO

 * Change from dashjs to bitcore
+* Change from localStorage to localForage
+* TEST and better error handling

 # License